Revealed: How did OpenAI develop its reasoning model?

 Is AI really "reasoning," or is it just a more advanced form of imitation?

-Facing this question, OpenAI's researchers are quite pragmatic.
-El Kishky explained from the perspective of computer science: "We are teaching the model how to effectively consume computing power to get the answer.
-If defined in this way, then it is reasoning."
+Facing this question, OpenAI's researchers were quite pragmatic.
+El Kishky explained from a computer - science perspective: "We're teaching the model how to effectively use computing power to get answers.
+If that's the definition, then it's reasoning."

-Another researcher, Lightman, focuses more on the results: "If the model can complete difficult tasks, then it is going through a necessary process similar to reasoning.
+Another researcher, Lightman, focused more on the results: "If the model can complete difficult tasks, then it's going through a necessary process similar to reasoning.
 We can call it reasoning, but it's just a way to create powerful and useful tools."

 This focus on the ultimate goal rather than being stuck in form is precisely the core of OpenAI's culture.
 According to former employees, "all research in the company is bottom - up."
-As long as the team can prove the breakthrough of their ideas, the company will allocate precious GPU and human resources.
-It is this perseverance in the mission of AGI (Artificial General Intelligence) rather than the pursuit of short - term product benefits that allows OpenAI to make such a huge investment in reasoning models and ultimately gain an advantage.
+As long as the team can prove the breakthrough nature of their ideas, the company will allocate precious GPU and human resources.
+It's this dedication to the AGI (Artificial General Intelligence) mission, rather than the pursuit of short - term product benefits, that allows OpenAI to make such a huge investment in reasoning models and ultimately gain the upper hand.

 04